 The only residents considered for late check-out are graduating seniors, students serving as standard bearers in Commencement or students performing with the Commencement music ensemble.
 Residents must submit a Request for Late Check-Out by the specified deadline in order to be considered.
 Residents approved for late check-out may be assessed a nightly fee.

 45. What is the Alcohol Policy?

 A resident, 21 years of age or older may possess alcohol, consume and store alcoholic beverages within his or her assigned bedroom.
 If all residents of the unit are over the age of 21 alcoholic beverages may possess, consume and store alcohol in the common living area of the apartment.
 No person under the age of 21 may have alcohol within the premises of their bedroom, suite or apartment.
-The freshman housing community is “dry” meaning that absolutely no alcohol is permitted within these facilities.
+The first year housing community is “dry” meaning that absolutely no alcohol is permitted within these facilities.

 Residents may not possess or consume alcoholic beverages within public areas of the housing facility.
 This includes the pools and outdoor recreational areas.
 Residents should consult the Housing Administrative Policies and Regulations for additional information about policies and procedures which govern the presence of alcoholic beverages within the residential community.

 46. What is the policy on drug use/possession?

 Housing and Residential Life has a zero tolerance of the use or possession of illegal drugs.
 Residents found to be in possession or using illegal substances are referred to the University Office of Judicial Affairs and are subject to eviction.
 In such instances residents remain responsible for the cost of housing through their contract term.